 Using a seat belt has always been drilled into our minds since the moment we started to learn how to drive.
 However, do we know why it is so important to use it and to keep it working properly?
-Lets go over some of the basics of a seat belt and what to do if you think it may need seat belt repair.
+Let’s go over some of the basics of a seat belt and what to do if you think it may need seat belt repair.

 A seat belt has several components.
-There is the seat belt retractors, seat belt buckles, seat belt tongues, pillar loops, as well as the seat belt webbing.
+There is seat belt retractors, seat belt buckles, seat belt tongues, pillar loops, as well as the seat belt webbing.

-The job of most of these components is easy to guess based off of there names.
+The job of most of these components is easy to guess based on there names.
 Retractors retract the seat belt and lock the webbing in the event of an accident.
 Seat belt buckles secure as well as release the tongue.
-The tongue is attached to the webbing which secures the seatbelt.
+The tongue is attached to the webbing, which secures the seatbelt.
 The pillar loop guides the seat belt webbing over the shoulder and across the chest.
 The seat belt webbing gets tightened by the retractor upon impact during an accident.
 Seat belt webbing is made from 100% polyester and has the strength to support more than 28 kNw or 6,000 lbs.

-Even though seat belt webbing does not shrink, rot, mildew or mold, it can get frayed, worn, torn, or chewed up by a dog.
+Even though seat belt webbing does not shrink, rot, mildew, or mold, it can get frayed, worn, torn, or chewed up by a dog.
 If this is the case for you, it is a good idea to get it repaired by an OEM Seat belt repair company like Safety Restore.
 You want to make sure your seat belt is in fully working condition and can protect you in case of an accident.
 Safety Restore offers seat belt webbing repair starting at the low price of $64.99.
 You can also get your module reset, cluster repair, seat belt pretensioner repair, and even get custom webbing color.
 All you need to do is visit SafetyRestore.com to get started.
 Select your service and ship your seat belt.
 Once Safety Restore receives your seat belt, they will repair and ship it out within 24 hours!
 Not only do their services come with a lifetime warranty but also a 100% satisfaction guarantee.
 Let them help you get on the road safely with properly working seat belts.